 III.
 Identifying the costs of retirement

-Having a clear understanding of retirement costs is key to retirement security and peace of mind before and during retirement.
-The 3 factors impacting retirement costs the most are income replacement rate, inflation, and retirement period.
+A clear understanding of retirement costs is key to retirement security and peace of mind before and during retirement.
+The three factors impacting retirement costs the most are income replacement rate, inflation, and retirement period.
 Focusing on these factors will help pinpoint overall retirement costs.

 Inflation: Spending rates through retirement generally do not keep pace with inflation.
-In fact, real spending tends to decrease over retirement.
+Real spending tends to decrease over retirement.
 Assuming inflation-adjusted spending each year overestimates retirement costs.
-The CPI-E (inflation factor for elderly) is a reputable source to use as a baseline inflation increase amount.
+The CPI-E (inflation factor for the elderly) is a reputable source to use as a baseline inflation increase amount.

 2 FINDINGS FROM OTHERS